Interpretation Canada Blog

 This book review was written collaboratively by Interpretation Canada board members Pam Murray (Chair), Jennifer Dick (Secretary), Sarah Rauh (Awards Chair), Nicole Cann, Sylvie Binette, and David Lloyd.
 On behalf of Interpretation Canada, we highly recommend this book as a resource for everyone working in heritage interpretation and visitor experience.

-• 15 Mar 2021 5:46 PM | Anonymous member
+• 15 Mar 2021 5:46 PM | Anonymous

 By Pam Murray